 Knowing about these weightlifting myths should help your clients get the shredded body they’re looking for.
 However, as a PT, you are always at risk of someone making a claim against you for injuries.
 That’s why it’s so important to have Professional Indemnity cover to protect your legal liability if advice you’ve given leads to an injury.

-Insure4Sport offers up to £5 million of Public Liability, which includes up to £1 million of Professional Indemnity cover.
+As part of our personal trainer insurance, we offer up to £5 million of Public Liability, which includes up to £1 million of Professional Indemnity cover.
 So there’s no time like the present – get an instant online quote with us today and discover how affordable peace of mind can be.